 Program Cost

-The total program costs are estimates based 2021-2022 charges.
-It includes tuition, fees, and books, is calculated for full-time students that do not extend their program length and does not factor in financial aid.
+The total program costs are estimates based on 2023-2024 charges.
+It includes tuition and registration fees.
+It is calculated for full-time students that do not extend their program length and does not factor in financial aid.